lime86/TravellingModule/docs/procedure.md

 Detailed instructions:
 -------------------------------------------
+TODO: this seems like a lot of repeated information!
+Can we link to BDAQ documentation instead?
 ### Preparing the module

 Connect the DP1 connector on the single chip card (SCC) to the “DP_ML 1”